Minsifye/Stack-Overflow-Survey-Data-Analysis/README.md

 # Data Analysis on StackOverFlow Developer Survey 2017 Dataset
 I have used CRISP-DM process during this analysis.
-- Business Understanding - Started analysis with posed questions in mind.
+1. Business Understanding - Started analysis with posed questions in mind.
-- Data Understanding - Going through the dataset, to better understand, how to use it for my analysis.
-For example: which columns will be helpful to answer a particular questions.
+2. Data Understanding - To better understand the data, I started going through the dataset and noted points as how to use it for my analysis.
+For example: which columns will be helpful to answer a particular questions?
-- Prepare Data - At various points, I have to do data wrangling and perform data transformation to achieve the results.
+3. Prepare Data - At various points, I have to do data wrangling and perform data transformation to achieve the results.
 Keeping DRY techniques in mind, I have also created a function to draw plotly barchart as this code was repeating often.
-- Model Data - My analysis does not involve modeling step.
+4. Model Data - My analysis does not involve modeling step.
 I might add this in my future work.
-- Results - I am using visualizations like barchart and piecharts to convey my findings, I have added result statement at the end of every visualization for easy understanding of thought process.
+5. Results - I am using visualizations like barchart and piecharts to convey my findings, also added result statements at the end of every visualization for easy understanding of thought process.
-- Deploy - I am not deploying this code anywhere right now.
+6. Deploy - I am not deploying this code anywhere right now.
 For now, it is available in jupyter notebook form only.

-## Project Motivation <a name="Project Motivation"></a>
-- Find Data Trends using Pandas library.
-- Creating visuals to better understand the survey results, using Plotly, Seaborn, Matplotlib and Pandas library.

 Data files : [Download](https://www.kaggle.com/stackoverflow/so-survey-2017#survey_results_public.csv)